 Bec also assists her dad, Andrew Stewart, in his company Hearing Connections as the Communications Officer.
 Bec has a talent for writing about the struggles that can come with hearing loss, and recently started a blog to provide a resource for people to learn more about the challenges navigated by deaf or hearing impaired people living in a hearing world.

-Simone was born severely deaf and her experiences growing up wearing hearing aids and accessing hearing services has informed her work in the field of audiology and her personal passion for advocacy and inclusion.
+Simone is the current HMA Vice President.
+She was born severely deaf and her experiences growing up wearing hearing aids and accessing hearing services has informed her work in the field of audiology and her personal passion for advocacy and inclusion.

 Simone holds postgraduate qualifications in audiology and public health management.
 She has more than 20 years of experience in the field Audiology both in Australia and the UK.
 Simone has experience in adult and paediatric hearing aid fitting and rehabilitation and clinical leadership.
 She has a particular interest in infant fitting and paediatric audiology and has presented on topics in this area at national and international audiology conferences and seminars.

 She is currently a Clinical Coach and Paediatric Audiologist at Hearing Australia.
 In addition to this role Simone is an adjunct lecturer for the Masters of Disabilty Studies degree at Macquarie University, and a member of Parents of Deaf Children (PODC)’s professional advisory panel.

 For the last 5 years Simone has regularly travelled to Samoa as part of a team providing volunteer audiology services to children.
 In her free time outside of work Simone enjoys the company of friends and family, travel, and exploring the vibrant food, visual arts, and cultural offerings within her home city of Sydney.